-Title of each class Name of each exchange on which registered Common Stock, pa ar value \$0.001 per share ARCT The NASDAQ Stock Market LLC • 2 () 1 1 on 13 or 15(d) of the Securities Exchange Act of 1934 durin has been subject to such filing requirements for the past 90 • · · File required to be submitted pursuant to Rule 405 of Regult was required to submit such files).
-Yes \boxtimes No \square ation • 2 n-accelerated filer, smaller reporting company, or an emergi pany," and "emerging growth company" in Rule 12b-2 of the arge accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company Emerging growth company 0 00 h company, indicate by check mark if andards provided pursuant to Section 9 extended transition period for complying with any new or Indicate by check ma rk whether the registrant is a shell con npany (as defined in Rule 12b-2 of the l Exchange Act).
-Yes □ No ⊠ As of May 3, 2024, th ne registrant had 26,931,826 shares of voting common stock outstanding.
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share ARCT The NASDAQ Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer X

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵

+As of November 5, 2024, the registrant had 27,087,359 shares of voting common stock outstanding.